Afradapis

 Afradapis is a genus of adapiform primate that lived during the Late Eocene.
 The only known species, Afradapis longicristatus, was discovered in the Birket Qarun Formation in northern Egypt in 2009.
-While its geographic distribution is confined to Afro-Arabia, Afradapis belongs to the predominantly European adapiform family Caenopithecidae.
+While its geographic distribution is confined to Afro-Arabia, Afradapis belongs to the predominantly European adapiform family Caenopithecinae.
 This taxonomic placement is supported by recent phylogenetic analyses that recover a close evolutionary relationship between Afradapis and adapiforms, including Darwinius.
 While adapiforms have been noted for their strepsirrhine-like morphology, no adapiform fossil possesses the unique anatomical traits (i.e., synapomorphies) to establish an ancestor-descent relationship between caenopithecids and living strepsirrhines (i.e., lemurs, lorises, and galagos).
 It ate leaves and moved around slowly like lorises.

 Etymology

 Afra- (Latin) means “Africa” while -adapis refers to Adapis, as described by Cuvier, 1821.
 Longi- (Latin) means “long” and -cristatus (Latin) means “crested”.

 Taxonomy

 Based on the combination of lemur-like dental and postcranial anatomy, Afradapis is recognized as an adapiform.
 The holotype specimen representing Afradapis longicristatus (CGM 83690) consists of a partial left mandible that preserves P4–M3 and the masseteric fossa.
 Afradapis is characterized by a suite of adapiform and anthropoid-like dental features.
 Despite possessing multiple anthropoid traits, phylogenetic analyses have recovered Afradapis as a distant relative of anthropoids; thus, the anthropoid-like traits are the product convergent evolution.
 Afradapis belongs to the subfamily Caenopithecidae, which also includes Cernopithecus, Aframonius, and Masradapis.
 However, the exact relationships among these extinct taxa are still under debate.
 Despite similar naming, Afradapis is more closely related to Ceanopithecus than Aframonius, on account of the more derived 2.1.2.3 dental formula, which an anthropoid-like trait.
 These broader evolutionary relationships reveals an interesting biogepgrpahic history for caenopithecid adapiforms, as the timing and placement of Afrapids in northern Africa indicates at least one dispersal event from Europe to Africa across the Tethys Sea as early as 56 million years ago, at the end of the Paleocene.